suryateja0153/Digital_Resume/index.md

 ## Experience
 {: style="text-align: justify" }
 **Data Scientist Intern** @ [University of South Florida](https://www.usf.edu/) _(Jan 2021 - Present)_ <br>
+_Summary: Deployed Natural Language Processing Models based on Similarity and Semantic Analysis on Unstructured Data_ <br>
-- Estimated Kickstarter project consistency at 7% based on project description by conducting a similarity analysis in python.
+- Estimated Kickstarter project consistency at 7% based on project description by extracting Unstructured (text) data using API.
 [GitHub](https://github.com/suryateja0153/Kickstarter-NLP-Similarity-Analysis)
-- Applied text pre-processing techniques on the data and did a similarity analysis on two of the key evaluation features which shows the project goals consistency on Kickstarter.
+- Applied text pre-processing techniques on the data and did a Similarity Analysis using Python with NLP techniques like Cosine Similarity.
-- Estimated that 36% of reddit content was regarding health issues in 2020 in python using NLP techniques like LDA, TF-IDF etc. [GitHub](https://github.com/suryateja0153/Reddit-NLP-Text-Mining)
+- Estimated that 36% of reddit content was regarding health issues in 2020 by fetching Unstructured data using Web-Scraping.
+[GitHub](https://github.com/suryateja0153/Reddit-NLP-Text-Mining)
-- Applied text pre-processing techniques on the data and did Topic Modelling analysis which gave a clear picture of the nature of content posted on reddit.
+- Applied text pre-processing techniques on the data and did Semantic Analysis using Python with NLP techniques like LDA, TFIDF, etc.
 - Designed a website for an AI research study and hosted on GCP that could handle over 1000 daily visits.
 [GitHub](https://github.com/suryateja0153/AI-Teammate-Web-Application)
 - **_Technologies & Concepts Used:_** Python, R, NLTK, Gensim, Natural Language Processing, Text Mining, Similarity Analysis.<br><br>
 {: style="text-align: justify" }
 **Machine Learning Analyst** @ [Tampa General Hospital](https://www.tgh.org/) _(Aug 2020 - Dec 2020)_ <br>
-- Increased clinic operating efficiency by 16% by developing a process flow using Six Sigma methods.
+_Summary: Optimized Medical Clinic Operations by Building ML Models and Metrics_ <br>
+- Improved clinic Operating Efficiency by 38% by optimizing the patient processing flow by building Random Forest on key features.
+Automated model training and publishing by using Scikit-Learn data pipelines.
-- Built metrics and visualizations which gives high level operational overview for the top management.
+- Built metrics and visualizations in Tableau and deployed on AWS which gives high level operational overview for the top management.
 - **_Technologies & Concepts Used:_** Python, Tableau, PowerBI, Excel, Data Visualization.<br><br>
 {: style="text-align: justify" }
 **Junior Data Scientist** @ [Amazon](https://www.amazon.com/) _(Sep 2017 - Jul 2019)_ <br>
 - Developed and maintained PAN-EU Inbound Analytics and Reporting tools that facilitated freight planning and scheduling.
-- Reduced overall freight delay risk by 12% by building Automation Tools and Risk Assessment Metrics using Tableau and VBA.
+- Reduced overall Freight Delay Risk by 12% by creating Automation Tools and Risk Assessment Metrics using Tableau and Python.
-- **ALPS Prediction:** Predicted labor productivity with 82% accuracy which led to freight optimization across regions in EU.
+- **ALPS Prediction:** Predicted labor productivity with 82% accuracy which led to Freight Optimization across regions in EU.
+- Extracted data from AWS Server and developing SVM and Logistic Regression Models on the freight data.
 - Identified 50% more KPI’s from queried data using SQL after Implementing data cleaning techniques in Python.
-- **3PL Deployment:** Collaborated with supply chain for inception and deployment of 3PL (Third Party Logistic) sites with 90% success.
+- **3PL Deployment:** Collaborated with supply chain for inception and deployment of 3PL (Third Party Logistic) sites with 92% success.
-- Increased total annual shipments by 34% over a span of 6 months by developing key processes and metrics for 3PL centers.
+- Increased total Annual Shipments by 34% over a span of 6 months by developing key processes and metrics by A/B Testing.
 - **_Technologies & Concepts Used:_** Python, R, SQL, Tableau, Excel, Machine Learning, AWS, Oracle, Data Mining, Supervised Learning, Data Visualization.<br><br>
 {: style="text-align: justify" }
 **Data Scientist Trainee** @ [Mahindra & Mahindra](https://www.mahindra.com/) _(Aug 2016 - Aug 2017)_ <br>
-- Predicted rework rate for exports with 89% accuracy by implementing the Manufacturing Executional System using A/B testing.
+- Predicted Rework Rate for exports with 89% Accuracy by deploying a predictive model over a 3-month period of A/B testing.
-- Saved over $9000 in costs by utilizing lean-agile methods and by leveraging data achieved a 15.3% reduction in rollout times.
+- Saved over $90,000 in costs by utilizing lean-agile methods and by leveraging data achieved a 15.3% reduction in rollout times.
 - **_Technologies & Concepts Used:_** SQL, Tableau, Excel, Hypothesis Testing, Data Visualization.<br><br>
 {: style="text-align: justify" }
 **Analytics Intern** @ [Mahindra & Mahindra](https://www.mahindra.com/) _(May 2015)_ <br>